readingplusgg/readingplusgg./README.md

-For Emulator JS You Have To Download The File To Play And Upload The File To The Emulator And Choose What Gme
+For Emulator JS You Have To Download The File To Play And Upload The File To The Emulator And Choose What Game System The Game is On
+Here is What You Need To Choose